• Skip to main content

 To prevent your Internet Service Provider (ISP) or other snoops from spying on your DNS queries, NordVPN encrypts those queries and passes them through the VPN tunnel to its own secure, private DNS service.

 Even with all the above, you don't want anyone tampering with your VPN servers.
-So NordVPN is in the process of replacing all their leased servers with wholly owned and operated ones.
+So NordVPN is in the process of replacing all their leased servers with colocated ones.
+Colocated servers are servers that are wholly owned and operated by the VPN, but hosted in a third-party data center.
 Only NordVPN personnel will be allowed to work on these servers.

 Proton VPN features